scrogson/no-way-jose/README.md

 ## Features

-In its current state, this library only supports signing JWTs using the `RS512` with an RSA private key.
+In its current state, this library only supports signing JWTs using the `RS512` algo with an RSA private key.

 ## Installation